basnijholt/unidep/README.md

 ### Custom Pip Index URLs

 The `pip_indices` field allows you to specify additional pip index URLs for installing packages from private or alternative package repositories.
+It may be given as a single string or a list of strings.
 This is particularly useful for:

 - **Private Company Packages**: Access internal packages hosted on private PyPI servers
 - **Alternative Package Repositories**: Use mirrors or alternative package sources